sensejs/sensejs/website/docs/overview/injection.md

 SenseJS framework provides an advanced injection framework, which features

--  Constructor parameters injection, which is exactly what your expected for a common IoC framework
+-  Constructor parameters injection, which is exactly what your expected for a dependency injection framework

--  Middleware provided injectable support, which is the most powerful and elegant part of SenseJs.
+-  Injectables provided by middlewares, which is the most powerful and elegant part of SenseJs.
 In this article, we'll show you that it's very useful when combining with a traceable logger.

--  Method invocation framework, based on which the `@sensejs/http` and `@sensejs/kafka` handle requests and messages, and such ability can also be useful when you're integrating some protocol other than HTTP and Kafka.
+-  Method invocation framework, based on which the `@sensejs/http` handles requests, where the request parameters are provided as an injectable and bound to the parameters of the target method.
+It can also be useful if you need to integrate other RPC frameworks with SenseJS.

 ## Example

 We'll show you all the powerful features in an example.

-The code of ths example can be found at the directory [./examples/injection]( https://github.com/sensejs/sensejs/tree/master/examples/injection) in the [SenseJs repository].
+The code of this example can be found at the directory [./examples/injection]( https://github.com/sensejs/sensejs/tree/master/examples/injection) in the [SenseJs repository].

 This example we separate the code into three parts.